minqiaowang/oracle-sharded-database/shard-db-deployment/shard-db-deployment.md

 9. The progress screen like this.
+Ignore the warning.

    ```
    Starting Oracle Universal Installer...

    Checking Temp space: must be greater than 551 MB.
-Actual 35941 MB    Passed
+Actual 33580 MB    Passed
-   Preparing to launch Oracle Universal Installer from /tmp/OraInstall2020-11-28_01-41-57AM.
-Please wait ...[oracle@cata ~]$ The response file for this session can be found at:
+   Preparing to launch Oracle Universal Installer from /tmp/OraInstall2020-12-06_08-54-28AM.
+Please wait ...[oracle@cata ~]$ [WARNING] [INS-13014] Target environment does not meet some optional requirements.
-    /u01/app/oracle/product/19c/gsmhome_1/install/response/gsm_2020-11-28_01-41-57AM.rsp
+      CAUSE: Some of the optional prerequisites are not met.
+See logs for details. /u01/app/oraInventory/logs/installActions2020-12-06_08-54-28AM.log
+      ACTION: Identify the list of failed prerequisite checks from the log: /u01/app/oraInventory/logs/installActions2020-12-06_08-54-28AM.log.
+Then either from the log file or from installation manual find the appropriate configuration to meet the prerequisites and fix it manually.
+   The response file for this session can be found at:
+    /u01/app/oracle/product/19c/gsmhome_1/install/response/gsm_2020-12-06_08-54-28AM.rsp

    You can find the log of this install session at:
-    /u01/app/oraInventory/logs/installActions2020-11-28_01-41-57AM.log
+    /u01/app/oraInventory/logs/installActions2020-12-06_08-54-28AM.log

    Prepare in progress.
    ..................................................
 8% Done.